andriktr/andriktr.github.io/_posts/2022-07-21-Your-First-GO-app-on-k8s .md

 go run main.go
 ```

-Then in your browser (or you can use parallel terminal with curl) hit [http://localhost:8080/](http://localhost:8080/) and you should see info similar to mine.
+Then in your browser (alternatively you can use parallel terminal with curl) hit [http://localhost:8080/](http://localhost:8080/) and you should see info similar to mine.

 <img align="center" width="" height="" src="../assets/images/post20/go-test.png">

 As you can see our application is working fine.
-You may notice that `Pod information` and `Node name` are not shown this is because we do not have set appropriate environment variables locally in Kubernetes these values will be set automatically in our deployment.
+You may notice that `Pod information` and `Node name` are not shown this is because we do not have appropriate environment variables locally.
+In Kubernetes these values will be set automatically in our deployment.

-OK we are done with our first Go app.
+OK we are done with our first Go app code.
 Now let's wrap it into a Docker image.

 First we need to create a Dockerfile.